simon-ritchie/apysc/docstring_markdowns/apysc/_string/string_util.md

 ## `wrap_by_double_quotation_if_value_is_string` function docstring

-Wrap specified by double quotation if value is a string.<hr>
+Wrap specified value by double quotation if a value is a string.<hr>

 **[Parameters]**